 Safe Holiday Foods Your Dog Can Eat

-Here is a list of foods that may added to your Chihuahua’s Christmas menu:
+Here is a list of foods that may be added to your Chihuahua’s Christmas menu:

 Turkey.
 Chihuahuas and other dogs are welcome to partake in turkey.
-However, it should be served plain, without skin and in small amounts.
+However, it should be served plain, without skin, and in small amounts.
 Turkey is more often served at Thanksgiving and there are a whole list of Thanksgiving foods dogs can and can’t eat too.

-If your family is seasoning the bird, consider setting aside some of the turkey, or purchasing a small amount of extra turkey, to bake plain for your dog.
+If your family is seasoning the bird, consider setting aside some of the turkeys, or purchasing a small amount of extra turkey, to bake plain for your dog.